BehniaFarazan/TicTacAIapp/README.md

 ## Status
-The application is very basic in it's current state and only just usable.
+The application is very basic in it's current state and not usable.

-Currently in development.
+Currently in AI development.

 ## Meta